iLeoDo/LeetCode-OJ/README.md

 >	* make use of stack and queue when traverse the tree

 ###145.
 Binary Tree Postorder Traversal
+>	* track the number of access of each nodes
+>	* when 2nd time, push right node into stack
+>	* when 3rd time, add current Node to list.

 ###146.
 LRU Cache
 ###147.
 Insertion Sort List
 ###148.
 Sort List